RelationRx/pyrelational/docs/source/notes/quick_start.rst

             optimizer = torch.optim.Adam(self.parameters(), lr=1e-3)
             return optimizer

-Once defined, the lightning model can then be wrapped into a **pyrelational** model to interact with the active learning strategies.
+Once defined, the lightning model can then be wrapped into a **PyRelationAL** model to interact with the active learning strategies.
-Note that at the moment, **pyrelational** defines MCDropout and Ensemble wrapper to approximate Bayesian uncertainty of arbitrary models.
+Note that at the moment, **PyRelationAL** defines MCDropout and Ensemble wrapper to approximate Bayesian uncertainty of arbitrary models.
 You can find the existing models and templates in :mod:`pyrelational.models.generic_model`.
-The code snippet below demonstrate how to simply integrate the model above with either mc-dropout or ensembling **pyrelational** models.
+The code snippet below demonstrate how to simply integrate the model above with either mc-dropout or ensembling **PyRelationAL** models.

 .. code-block:: python